hashicorp/nomad/website/source/docs/vault-integration/index.html.md

   making bootstrapping and upgrading simpler.
 As such, **setting `orphan = true` is the recommended setting**.

-* `period` - Specifies the length the TTL is extended by each renewal in seconds.
+* `token_period` - Specifies the length the TTL is extended by each renewal in seconds.
 It is suggested to set this value on the order of magnitude of 3 days (259200 seconds) to avoid a large renewal request rate to Vault. **Must be set to a positive value**.